 Factors to keep in mind for your patio lights

-Since patio lights are placed outside and are more prone to exposure to changes in weather, you might want to consider heavy-duty string lights with extra protective casings to shield it from wind, rain, and direct sunlight.
+Since patio lights are placed outside and are more prone to exposure to changes in weather, you might want to consider heavy-duty string lights with extra protective casings to shield them from wind, rain, and direct sunlight.
 There are solar-powered ones that are great for areas with generally sunny weather.

 What type of bugs are attracted to light?

 Bugs with positive phototaxis or high affinity to light are moths, flies, beetles, stinkbugs, and earwigs, to name a few.
-These are just the common ones but other insects like mosquitoes and bees can still be drawn to certain types of light.
+These are just the common ones, but other insects like mosquitoes and bees can still be drawn to certain types of light.